 Erected by South Carolina State Park Service.

 Location.
 34° 47.463′ N, 80° 52.8′ W. Marker is near Catawba, South Carolina, in Chester County.
 Marker can be reached from Park Drive near Landsford Road (South Carolina Highway 843), on the right when traveling north.
+Marker is located on the Canal Trail of Landsford Canal State Park.
 Touch for map.
-Marker is located on the Canal Trail of Landsford Canal State Park.
 Marker is at or near this postal address: 2051 Park Drive, Catawba SC 29704, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 2 miles of this marker, measured as the crow flies.
-The Guardlock (here, next to this marker); Landsford Canal State Park Trails (within shouting distance of this marker); Welcome to Landsford Canal State Park A Nest with a Bird's-Eye View (about 700 feet away); Landsford Canal (approx. 0.2 miles away); Footbridge (approx. 0.4 miles away); Culvert (approx. ¾ mile away); The Canal Bed (approx. 0.8 miles away); Mill Complex (approx. one mile away); Great Indian Warrior Trading Path (approx. 1.3 miles away).
+The Guardlock (here, next to this marker); Landsford Canal State Park Trails (within Welcome to Landsford Canal State Park (about 500 feet away, measured in a direct line); A Nest with a Bird's-Eye View (about 700 feet away); Landsford Canal (approx. 0.2 miles away); Footbridge (approx. 0.4 miles away); Culvert (approx. ¾ mile away); The Canal Bed (approx. 0.8 miles away); Mill Complex (approx. one mile away); Great Indian Warrior Trading Path (approx. 1.3 miles away).
 Touch for a list and map of all markers in Catawba.